This post was first published in 2017 but has been updated in 2019 with the most recent information on the hotel Las Torres, Patagonia

 Food & Drink at Las Torres Hotel

-Our full-board stay at Las Torres Hotel included unlimited meals and drinks at Bar Pionero, buffet breakfast as well as an option for a la carte lunch and dinner at the on-site Restaurant Coiron, which offered a unique blend of modern flavours and traditional regional recipes from Chilean Patagonia.
+Our full-board stay at Las Torres Hotel included unlimited meals and drinks at Bar Pionero, buffet breakfast as well as lunch and dinner at the on-site Restaurant Coiron, which offered a unique blend of modern flavours and traditional regional recipes from Chilean Patagonia.

 We were pleased to learn that a lot of the ingredients used at Coiron were sourced directly from the hotel’s organic garden which is opened to visitors on a daily basis.
 The hotel aims to one day be able to supply all of its fruits and vegetables, but for today, they estimate that roughly 30% of the ingredients are grown on site.